AdobeDocs/workfront.en/help/quicksilver/workfront-basics/ai-assistant/work-with-pti-through-ai-assisant.md

 <span class="preview">The information on this page refers to functionality not yet generally available.
 It is available only in the Preview Sandbox environment.</span>

-AI Assistant can help you locate, create, and update projects, tasks, and issues in Workfront.
+AI Assistant can help you locate projects, tasks, and issues in Workfront.

 ## Locate work items